Jul 26th 2022

 How Do You Make Sure That You Do Not Absorb The Moods and Fears of Your Clients?
 What Are The Career Development Strategies For a Coach?

 Ewa: I take care of my mental hygiene every day.
 I do not cross my limits of 6 meetings per day.
-I take care of my free time, and use to spend this time on regeneration (mountaineering, travels, reading books, meetings with friends).
+I take care of my free time, and use to spend this time on regeneration (mountaineering, travelling, reading books, meetings with friends).

 You should also remember that coaching/therapy does not involve going into the client’s emotional states.
 It involves listening to the client’s story about their current problems and demonstrating other perspectives of the current situation to the client, to extend their field of influence, so that the painful situation can be improved on the level of thoughts, emotion, and actions.